SAP/ui5-webcomponents/docs/3-customizing/01-theme.md

 # Custom Theming with `UI Theme Designer`

 UI5 Web Components are fully compatible with `UI Theme Designer`, a tool for building a custom theme.
-You can create your own theme and effortlessly integrate it in your UI5 Web Components project on HTML level!
+You can create your own theme and effortlessly integrate it in your UI5 Web Components project on HTML level.
 On top, this does not prevent you from switching to and from officially supported themes, while having your own.

-<b>*Note:*</b> `UI Theme Designer` is available for SAP customers only.
+<b>Note:</b> `UI Theme Designer` is available for SAP customers only.
 We are currently working on a new tool, that will be publicly available.

 Follow this simple tutorial to build a custom theme running with UI5 Web Components in 5 minutes: